-Note: The first step is to discuss your options with your Faculty Student and Academic Services Office as an aegrotat application may not be your only option.
+Note: The first step is to discuss your options with your Faculty office as an aegrotat application may not be your only option.

 If the circumstances occur towards the end of the course (at most three weeks before the end of teaching) you must explore the possibility of an extension or other alternative arrangements for any assessment item.
-To discuss your options, visit your Faculty Student and Academic Services Office.
+To discuss your options, visit your Faculty office.

-If you are unwell or have other personal issues on the day of an examination, contact your Faculty Student and Academic Services Office, Student Health, Student Counselling or Disability Services.
+If you are unwell or have other personal issues on the day of an examination, contact your Faculty office, Student Health, Student Counselling or Disability Services.
 They can advise you about alternative facilities (including sitting the examination in a separate room or getting help from a reader/writer if you cannot write) or provide you with an Aegrotat Application form.

-Aegrotat Application forms are available from your Faculty Student and Academic Services Office or from Student Health and Student Counselling.
-There are separate sections to be filled in by you and by your health professional, who then forwards the application to the Faculty Student and Academic Services Office.
+Aegrotat Application forms are available from your Faculty office or from Student Health and Student Counselling.
+There are separate sections to be filled in by you and by your health professional, who then forwards the application to the Faculty office.

 Once it is received, the school is asked to provide an academic assessment of the work you completed in the course, but the school does not see what you or your health professional has written.
 The academic profile is completed by the Course Coordinator and Head of School who make a recommendation to the Convenor of the Academic Committee.
 The academic profile and application are forwarded to the Convenor of the Academic Committee who makes the final decision.
-You will be advised of the decision in writing by the Faculty Student and Academic Services Office.
+You will be advised of the decision in writing by the Faculty office.
 If your application is successful, you will receive an ungraded “G” (aegrotat) pass.